 It is interesting to note here that a Turing Machine with n/2 heads succeeds in solving the problem, yet its simulation by a standard (single-head) Turing Machine fails to satisfy the requirements of the problem.
-Indeed, suppose that the standard Turing Machine is presented with the input sequence $A[1] > A[2] > \cdots > A[n]$ :

-- 1. It will either use the given representation of the input, and proceed to perform an operation (a swap, for example), in which case it would fail after one step of the algorithm, - 2.
-Or it will transform the given representation into a different encoding (perhaps one intended to capture the behavior of the Turing Machine with n/2 heads) in preparation for the sort, in which case it would again fail since the transformation itself will consist of more than one algorithmic step.
+Indeed, suppose that the standard Turing Machine is presented with the input sequence $A[1] > A[2] > \cdots > A[n]$.
+It will do one of two things: Either use the given representation of the input, and proceed to perform an operation (a swap, for example), in which case it would fail after one step of the algorithm, or transform the given representation into a different encoding (perhaps one intended to capture the behavior of the Turing Machine with n/2 heads) in preparation for the sort, in which case it would again fail since the transformation itself will consist of more than one algorithmic step.
 This is a surprising result as it goes against the common belief that any computation by a variant of the Turing Machine can be effectively simulated by the standard model [37].